Category: D

 πŸ‘₯ Population & Demographics

-As of the 2020 census, Dudley had a population of approximately 11,390 residents.
-The demographic makeup of the town is predominantly White, with smaller populations of African American, Asian, Hispanic, and other races.
-The median age in Dudley is around 40 years.
+As of the 2020 census, the population of Dartmouth was approximately 34,032.
+The town has a diverse age range, with a significant portion of the population being over 65.
+The racial makeup of the town is predominantly White, with smaller percentages of African American, Asian, Hispanic, and other races.

 πŸ›οΈ History